-In our text this morning the language is partly hyperbole.
-Hyperbole was meant to provoke hearers to consider the radical nature of what they were being told: Jesus is quite literally calling them to value relationships supremely and regard possessions as nothing.
+In Jesus' time this meant that His followers had to challenge the value system of their time namely honour and shame.
+You could only gain honour when you retaliated.
+If you avoid the challenge, then you were in shame.
+Jesus is telling them by ways of hyperbolic language how to challenge the values of their society.
+Hyperbole was meant to provoke hearers to consider the radical nature of what they were being told: Jesus is quite literally calling them to value what God wants them to do rather what their society might think of them.
 The point is absolute unselfishness, motivated by the principle of sacrificial love.